kehanlu/Prompt-Whisper/README.md

 # Prompt-Whisper

+This repository aims to improve the accuracy of ASR (Automatic Speech Recognition) in specialized tasks utilizing Whisper, such as code-switching in datasets, through well-crafted prompts.

+It can be applied to:
-Assignment 6 for the Deep Learning for Human Language Processing (DLHLP) course at National Taiwan University, 2023 Fall.
+* Assignment 6 in the Deep Learning for Human Language Processing (DLHLP) course at National Taiwan University, Fall 2023.

+* Assignment 7 in the Deep Learning for Human Language Processing (DLHLP) course at National Taiwan University, Fall 2023.
+However, this requires addressing issues related to overly long input speech.
+Strategies such as dividing the speech into 30-second segments may be employed.

+* Any task where you believe adding prompts could enhance the performance of Whisper.

 ## Objective